melsman/melsman.github.io/cv.md

 #### Research and Development

-I am Associate Professor at the Department of Computer Science, University of Copenhagen, where I am also Center Manager for the HIPERFIT Research Center, which, with special attention to the finance industry, focuses on solving problems within the domains of high-performance computing and big data.
+I am Professor in the Programming Languages and Theory of Computation section at the Department of Computer Science, University of Copenhagen, where I also serve as head of studies for a BSc education on Computer Science and Economics.

+Until 2018, I served as Center Manager for the HIPERFIT Research Center, which, with special attention to the finance industry, focused on solving problems within the domains of high-performance computing and big data.

 From May 2008 to April 2012, I worked in SimCorp as Chief System